 Now imagine if her 1 share of ABC Company had a gain of $10 and her 1 share of XYZ Company still had a loss of $5.
 If she were to sell both shares, her capital gain would be $5—the $5 loss would offset a portion of the $10 gain.

 If you sell your investment for less than you originally paid for it, you could be entitled to take a capital loss.
 Capital losses are the opposite of capital gains.
 When an investment is sold for less than its original purchase price, the difference in value is considered a capital loss.
-While we never want our investments to lose value, investors who realize a capital loss in their taxable brokerage accounts can potentially use that loss to lower their taxable income or offset future capital gains, kind of like a consolation prize.
+While we never want our investments to lose value, investors who realize a capital loss in their taxable brokerage accounts can potentially use that loss to lower their taxable income or offset future capital gains.

-The income tax code is complicated, but don’t be discouraged.
-If you need some help or are interested in learning more, take a moment to look through the articles and resources in our tax center.
+The income tax code is complicated, but don't be discouraged.
+If you need some help or are interested in learning more, take a moment to look through the articles and resources featured on our tax page.
 And as always, we encourage all our clients to seek guidance from qualified tax professionals when needed.

 All investing is subject to risk, including the possible loss of the money you invest.
 Past performance is no guarantee of future results.